Which are the best PEMF Machines?

 When choosing a home-use PEMF device, remember one principle: Nature Rules.
 Some high-quality research has shown that cells respond preferentially to very low field intensities and frequencies.

 This “biological window” is similar to the parameters found in Earth’s magnetic field and atmosphere, the same fields that we evolved with.
-Earth’s magnetic field measures just 25 to 65 microTesla.
+Earth’s magnetic field measures just 25 to 65 microTesla (0.25 to 0.65 gauss).

-A telling recent trend, which you must look out for in choosing a machine, is that many of the newest entrants into the market have stopped disclosing what intensities their systems use.
-Given that this is the single most important parameter in a PEMF machine, we suggest that you move along quickly if you come across a website that doesn’t specify its PEMF field intensities, especially the minimum level you can reduce them to.
+A telling recent trend, which you could look out for in choosing a machine, is that many of the newest entrants into the market have stopped disclosing what intensities their systems use.
+Given that this is one of the most important parameters in a PEMF machine, we suggest that you move along quickly if you come across a PEMF website that doesn’t specify its PEMF field intensities, especially the minimum level you can reduce that intensity to.

 What our clients have taught us

-Many people subjectively prefer even lower intensities (0.5 to 25 microTesla, or 0.005 to 0.25 gauss, is the most popular range on our systems).
+Many, many people subjectively prefer even lower intensities (0.5 to 25 microTesla, or 0.005 to 0.25 gauss, is the most popular range on our systems, and it’s what we generally recommend for most people in daily sessions).
 Some people even feel uncomfortable above the lower end of that.

 This might sound impossible in that theoretically we’re all bathed in Earth’s magnetic field.
-However, most of us live our whole lives in buildings that are insulated from it, and for most of us our relationship with natural energy fields has been massively disturbed by electrosmog.
+However, most of us live our whole lives in buildings that are insulated from it, and for most of us our relationship with natural energy fields has been massively disturbed by our constant exposure to electrosmog.

 Our technology-based society explains much of this.
-While electro-magnetic sensitivity (ES) and hyper sensitivity (EHS) is still not widely talked about, it’s clear that huge numbers of people are now affected by it in varying degrees, and this is expected to rise sharply in the years ahead.
+While electro-magnetic sensitivity (ES) and hyper sensitivity (EHS) is still not widely talked about, it’s clear that huge numbers of people are now (consciously or unconsciously) affected by it in varying degrees, and this is expected to rise sharply in the years ahead.

 Don’t even go near a high-intensity machine if you think you’re starting to become emf-sensitive!
 You really don’t want it to get worse (sometimes permanently)!
 Early-stage symptoms include broken sleep, constant anxiety, chronic fatigue, regular brain fog, forgetfulness, daily headaches, prickly skin, dizziness or heart arrhythmias.
 In the later stages, the individual may only feel comfortable living in a rural location, with very little exposure to wi-fi, mobiles and other wireless technologies, even an off-grid house without any mains electricity.

 It’s just like drinking 10 cups of coffee a day.
-It may make you extra alert and the extra energy can be addictive, but you will also be jittery and more vulnerable to major stress when major life events inevitably happen.
-It may be worth it once in a while but in daily use, there’s a price to pay.
+It may make you extra alert and the extra energy can be addictive, but you will also become jittery and more vulnerable to major stress when major life events inevitably happen.
+It may be worth it once in a while but in daily use, there’s a price to pay, and in the long term, this may be much more serious than getting jittery!

 Consider what this means.
 The essence of health and well being lies in balance and homeostasis.
 Any truly effective therapy should improve your stress levels and stress response.